 The kitchen area marries in seamlessly via a heavy pink granite preparation island.
 A pair of breakfast bar stools brings a splash of orange that echoes in small decorative touches.
 Elegant Scandinavian dining chairs feature here and out on the stone patio.

 Aga cooking is a nod to the country cottage; it is supplemented by ceramic hob and other premium appliances.
+Beyond the kitchen, the house is on two levels.
+To the front, a cosy corner study with dual aspect picture windows, an open fireplace and TV with all the bits.

 • Electric Aga range with 2 ovens and 2 plates

-• Ceramic two ring hob
+• Ceramic four ring hob

 • American Fridge-freezer with ice / water dispenser